 Event 1034 - Cross-Domain Barrier and Script URL Mitigation

-In earlier versions of Internet Explorer, before Windows Internet Explorer 7, script URLs were treated like any other URL, allowing navigation to occur.
+In earlier versions of Internet Explorer, script URLs were treated like any other URL, allowing navigation to occur.
 This navigation also allowed the script source to have access and run in the current window.
-In Windows Internet Explorer 8 and Internet Explorer 7, script URL mitigation removes the script from the script URL, effectively stopping navigation from places that are considered unsafe.
-Internet Explorer then runs the script in the domain context of the Web page from where it came instead of navigating to the page.
+In Internet Explorer 7 and Internet Explorer 8, script URL mitigation removes the script from the script URL, effectively stopping navigation from places that are considered unsafe.
+Internet Explorer 7 and Internet Explorer 8 then run the script in the domain context of the webpage from where it came instead of actually navigating to the page.

 How This Issue Appears to the User

-If the script URL navigation occurs from a questionable location or Internet Explorer is unable to retrieve the domain context, the navigation is blocked and the user receives a script error message in the Status Bar.
-If the Web page relies on this blocked navigation, it might become partially unusable, so that when the user clicks a link or button, nothing happens.
+If for any reason the script URL navigation occurs from a questionable location or Internet Explorer is unable to retrieve the domain context, the navigation is blocked.
+If the webpage relies on this blocked navigation, it might become partially unusable, so that when the user clicks a link or button, nothing happens.

 When Is This Event Logged?

-This event is logged when a Web page attempts to run a script URL across a domain.
+This event is logged when an attempt is made to run a script URL in a cross domain scenario.

 Using an Event Handler